LukasMut/TypeSQL-plus-BERT/README.md

 1. Download the zip data file at the [Google Drive](https://drive.google.com/file/d/1CGIRCjwf2bgmWl3UyjY1yJpP4nU---Q0/view?usp=sharing), and put it in the root dir.
 2. Download the pretrained [Glove](https://nlp.stanford.edu/data/wordvecs/glove.42B.300d.zip) and the [paraphrase embedding](https://drive.google.com/file/d/1iWTowxEG1-KZyq-fHP6cb6dNqMh4eHiN/view?usp=sharing) `para-nmt-50m/data/paragram_sl999_czeng.txt`.
 Put the unziped glove and para-nmt-50m folders in the root dir.

 Neither do we use BERT embeddings to predict aggregate values in the SELECT clause nor to compute Type embeddings - as in both cases there is no context to disentangle.
-Thus, `GloVe` and `paraphrase` embeddings are crucial to TypeSQL.
+Thus, `GloVe` and `paraphrase` embeddings are still crucial to TypeSQL.

 3. Use the pre-trained BERT model ('uncased') from [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers).